wazeedahamed/api-file-upload/README.md

 ## Folder Information

-1. `LargeFileUpload` folder holds .NET API code.
+1. `api` folder holds .NET API code to process uploaded chunks.
-2. `html` folder holds a simple html web application that calls Web API, and sends file in chunks when required.
+2. `html` folder holds a simple html web application that calls Web API, and upload file in chunks when required.

 ## How to check?

 Deploy API code in server or Run using Visual Studio or any other IDE of your preference.

-Now open command prompt and navigate `html` folder content.
+Now open command prompt and navigate to `html` folder.
 Run the below command to install required `node_modules`.
 This is required to run on first time.

 > npm install

-Run below command to serve and open web application to upload.
+Run below command to serve and open web application for uploading.
 This will run predefined script from `package.json` file

 > npm start

 Check the API url on the page.
-Update below configuration if necessary in `html/content/index.html` page
+Update below configuration if necessary in `html/content/index.html` page.

 ``` javascript
 var config = {